All About Eve (band): Latter days

 Carter and Hood departed, with Ben Savigear taking over on drums.
 In mid-2004, shortly after the release of their first single in a decade, "Let Me Go Home", the band split once again.
 Their last gig, with a line-up of Regan, Cousin, Haimi and Savigear, was at the Mean Fiddler in London on 30 April 2004, at the end of a British tour; this was filmed and copies of the performance were made available through a fan website.

 Regan latterly worked with The Eden House, In April 2009, Regan stated on her Facebook page: "All About Eve are dormant and may never happen again.
 I don't ever like to say never though, but it seems we've all moved on and are exploring other avenues."

 A double CD collection entitled Keepsakes, consisting of the singles, key album tracks and previously unreleased rarities, as well as some newly recorded songs, was released in early March 2006, and was initially available with a DVD of the promo videos and TV appearances.

 2019

-In commemoration of the 50th anniversary of the Apollo 11 moon landing on 20 July, Julianne Regan and Tim Bricheno created a video and song called "Pale Blue Earth".
+In commemoration of the 50th anniversary of the Apollo 11 Moon landing on 20 July, Regan and Bricheno created a video and song called "Pale Blue Earth".
 The pair released another song and video on 31 October 2019, called "Seance".
-Both songs are available on YouTube.

-Regan has also been working with a project called The Dadaists, who have released a song called 'Searching For Sorrow', where she takes lead vocals.
+2023

+Julianne Regan and Tim Bricheno released a new two track single, featuring the traditional Christmas songs "In The Bleak Midwinter" and "The Snows They Melt the Soonest".

+2024

+Regan & Bricheno released a 10-track album Apparitions on 3 May via their Bandcamp channel.

+Drummer Robin Guy died from cancer on 12 September 2024, at the age of 54.